-The pharmacy generally identifies and manages risk appropriately.
-Team members usually record their errors and learn from them to stop them from happening again.
-The pharmacy has written procedures in place for the work it does.
-But not all staff have signed these to confirm that they understand and are following them.
+The pharmacy identifies and manages risks appropriately.
+Team members record their errors and learn from them to stop them from happening again.
+Staff are clear about their roles and responsibilities.
+They work in a safe and professional way.
 The pharmacy asks people for their views and acts suitably on the feedback.
 The pharmacy has adequate insurance to cover its services.
 The pharmacy generally keeps the records required by law.
 But it sometimes omits information.
 This may mean that in future the pharmacy could find it difficult to show exactly what happened.
 The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.